 Imagine that.
 I’m a single mom without ever having been pregnant.

-Posted on November 30, 2011, in Being Woman, Men, men, men, Relationships, Unholy Matrimony and tagged Dating, Interpersonal relationship, Male chauvinism, Mr.Everyday, Passive–aggressive behavior, Relationships, responsibility in relationshps, single mother, Single-parent.
+Posted on November 30, 2011, in Being Woman, Harassment & abuse, Men, men, men, Relationships, Unholy Matrimony and tagged A-List, Dating, Interpersonal relationship, Male chauvinism, Mr.Everyday, Passive–aggressive behavior, Relationships, responsibility in relationshps, single mother, Single-parent.
 Bookmark the permalink.
 1 Comment.